USCCACS/GEARS/UnityGEARS/README.md

       This demo consists of a system of 20 heme sites on a cytochrome protein undergoing electron transfer.
 The code was translated to C# from Hye Suk Byun's simulation from [insert citation].
 This particular simulation utilizes our Render-when-Ready method where we offload the time step calculation onto a separate thread.
 The game thread then continues, only updating the heme occupation states when user-dictated time has passed.
 The speed at which the position updates occur is controlled by the slider floating in front of the protein.
 The user can slow down and speed up the simulation using the left and right arrow keys.
 When the slider is all the way on the left, the simulation is paused.

 ## Customization
 What good are our demos gonna do for your research?
-If you really want to have fun with GEARS, you gotta adapt it to your own schtuff.
+If you really want to have fun with GEARS, you need to adapt it to your own stuff.
 Here's how you can drag and customize the simulation data.
 I'll be refering to several "windows" within the Unity editor in this section.
 If you are unfamiliar with the nomenclature, then we suggest reading through [this section](https://docs.unity3d.com/Manual/UsingTheEditor.html) in the Unity manual first.

 ### Demo 1

 #### Getting your data into a Unity scene
 1. Mesh-ify your data
-    Turning your data into a 3D mesh is how we're going to get Unity to recognize it.
+    In order for Unity to recognize your simulations data, you'll need to turn it into a 3D mesh.
 Unity supports several [3D formats](https://docs.unity3d.com/Manual/class-Mesh.html), but for our demo we only use obj files.
-We ran an MD simulation on an HPCC, then output the atom coordinates in a single frame to an .xyz file.
-This .xyz file was loaded into [Visual Molecular Dynamics (VMD)](http://www.ks.uiuc.edu/Research/vmd/), then rendered into the Wavefront format (.obj and .mtl).
+We ran an MD simulation on an HPCC, then output the particle coordinates from a single frame to an .xyz file.
+This .xyz file was loaded into [Visual Molecular Dynamics (VMD)](http://www.ks.uiuc.edu/Research/vmd/), and then rendered into the Wavefront format (.obj and .mtl).
 Once rendered, we imported the wavefront file by simply dragging and dropping it into the Unity editor [Project window](https://docs.unity3d.com/Manual/ProjectView.html) from the File Explorer.

 2. Create a new Unity [scene](https://docs.unity3d.com/Manual/CreatingScenes.html) or work off of ours (located in "\Editor\Assets\Demo1-DataViewer\InteractiveViewer.unity")
 3. Drag & Drop your data .obj file into the scene from the Project window to the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html).